wikimedia/pywikibot/ROADMAP.rst

 Future release notes
 ~~~~~~~~~~~~~~~~~~~~

+* 6.1.0: tools.DotReadableDict will be removed
+* 6.1.0: mwparserfromhell or wikitextparser MediaWiki markup parser becomes mandatory (T106763)
+* 6.1.0: textlib.unescape() function will be removed in favour of html.unescape()
 * 6.0.1: Site.undeletepage() and Site.undelete_file_versions() will be removed in favour of Site.undelete() method
 * 6.0.1: Site.deletepage() and Site.deleteoldimage() will be removed in favour of Site.delete() method
 * 6.0.1: DataSite.createNewItemFromPage() method will be removed in favour of ImagePage.fromPage() (T98663)